Year-End Inventory Checklist for Makers (2026) — 9 Steps to Start Strong

 Craftybase - Your Inventory and Manufacturing Software Solution

-Inventory and MRP systems can help streamline and automate much of your internal production processes and give you a better understanding of what is happening in your supply chain.
+Inventory and MRP systems can help automate and simplify much of your internal production processes and give you a better understanding of what is happening in your supply chain.

 Using a platform like Craftybase Inventory + Manufacturing can help you plan and manage inventory better.
 It helps to track daily inventory movements and profitability across multiple sales channels, making it easier to forecast future demand and estimate inventory costs accurately.